Tom32i/portfolio-old/data/article/serialization.md

 ]
 ```

-You are free to add some complexity here, you've separated the _model_ from the _serialization of the model_.
-Hurrah for decoupling \o/

 ### Handling object associations

-When normalizing an object, you might encouter relations to other objects that the Normalizer doesn't support.
+When normalizing an object, you might encouter relations to other objects that the normalizer doesn't support.
 The `SerializerAwareNormalizer` is here to help you:

-When your normalizer exends the `SerializerAwareNormalizer`, it will recieve the parent Serializer as a dependence.
-So you can send back the normalization of other objects back to the serializer (which may have other Normalizers for that object you can't normalize).
+When your normalizer extends the `SerializerAwareNormalizer`, it will receive the parent serializer as a dependence.
+So you can entrust the normalization of an other object back to the serializer (which may have other normalizers for that object).

-Here's an exemple:
+Let's updated our previous example:

 ``` php
 <?php